 Obviously these herbal supplements would not have been helpful and were potentially dangerous.

-Whenever you buy herbs, always buy from a reputable company that specializes in herbal remedies, not a big box store.
+Whenever you buy herbs, always buy from a reputable company that specializes in herbal remedies, not big box store brands.

 While it’s important for general health and mental well-being to meet all your basic vitamin needs, there are a few vitamins you should pay particular attention to if you have anxiety.

-Being low in certain vitamins can exacerbate anxiety symptoms, and the right supplements can help.
+Being low in certain vitamins can exacerbate anxiety symptoms, and the right vitamin supplements can help.

-B complex vitamins are sometimes referred to as “happy vitamins” or “anti-stress vitamins” since they can elevate your mood and increase your tolerance to stress.
+B complex vitamins are sometimes referred to as “happy vitamins” or “anti-stress vitamins” since they can elevate mood and increase tolerance to stress.

-B vitamins are needed to provide energy to brain cells and to create neurotransmitters.
+B vitamins provide energy to brain cells and are essential cofactors needed to create neurotransmitters.

-B vitamins can address imbalances of GABA, serotonin, dopamine, and epinephrine that contribute to anxiety.
-(34)
+Consuming adequate levels of essential B vitamins can address imbalances of GABA, serotonin, and dopamine that contribute to anxiety.

-A word of caution: some people report getting too “energized” by taking B vitamin supplements and find it makes them more anxious.
-(35)
+A word of caution: Some people report feeling too energized when taking B vitamin supplements and find that they make them more anxious.